 Theory identifies two ways in which attention affects pricing.
 The first is an important path through which the market learns, i.e. informed traders (Hirshleifer and Teoh, 2003; Huang and Liu, 2007; Peng and Xiong, 2006).
 The second is when attention attracts noise traders (see Barber and Odean, 2008; Shleifer and Summers, 1990).
 According to Barber and Odean (2008), retail investors are net buyers of attention-grabbing instruments.
 This is linked to the average investor having to evaluate the investment-worthiness of thousands of instruments when making a purchase decision, but only needing to consider a much smaller sub-set of instruments when making sell decisions.
 Given that attention is a scarce cognitive resource (see Kahneman, 1973) and making buy decisions can be resource-intensive, investors are prone to buying instruments with extensive media coverage.
 Shleifer and Summers (1990) argue that such investors “are not fully rational and their demand for risky asset is affected by their beliefs or sentiments that are not fully justified by fundamental news.”
 Furthermore, arbitrage, defined as trading by informed (fully rational) investors who are not sentiment-driven, is risky and thus rare.
 This implies that increased coverage of an instrument will probably lead to increased trading by noise traders rather than by fully rational informed traders.

 Bitcoin, which has been the subject of intense global investment media coverage over the past decade (see Urquhart, 2018), fits this mould and is therefore susceptible to attracting noise traders.
 Such attraction can distort the price discovery process, leading to inefficiencies – as reported by Tiwari et al. (2018) and Urquhart (2016).
-These inefficiencies in pricing hold far reaching consequences for many retail traders looking to jump on the cryptocurrency ‘gravy train’.
+These inefficiencies in pricing hold far-reaching consequences for many retail traders looking to jump on the cryptocurrency ‘gravy train’.
 Consequently, an understanding of the implications of the level of attention cryptocurrencies attract for price discovery is critical from an investment perspective.
 It is also important from a regulatory perspective as regulators scramble to outline regulatory processes that protect participants in the market for cryptocurrencies.
 However, while there is a rich literature investigating the relationship between media and investor attention on the one hand and various bitcoin markets’ variables on the other, to our knowledge, the impact of investor attention on noise in the price discovery has not been investigated.
 Our aim in this paper is to address this gap.
 Specifically, we investigate the effects of investor attention on price discovery efficiency in bitcoin by following Urquhart (2018) in using Google Trends data as a proxy for investor attention.
 We find that while trading volume enhances bitcoin price efficiency, during periods of high investor attention, these trading volume increases diminish bitcoin price efficiency.
 This implies that trading volume associated with increased investor attention arises from noise trading.

 Literature review